Below is a collection of Parashat Bemidbar resources created by The Lookstein Center staff or contributed to the site by Jewish educators.

 וְחָנוּ בְּנֵי יִשְׂרָאֵל אִישׁ עַל מַחֲנֵהוּ וְאִישׁ עַל דִּגְלוֹ לְצִבְאֹתָם – The Israelites will encamp troop by troop, each man with his division and each under his standard.

 Question #3: The organization of the camp of the Israelites places the mishkan (Tabernacle) at the center, highlighting its role as the thing which binds the people together.
 What stands at the center of your life?
 Your family life?
-What are the values which define the essence of your community?
+What are the values that define the essence of your community?

 Question #4: The tribe of Levi was marked for special status.
 It also happened to be the tribe of both Moses and Aaron.
 How far must we go to avoid the appearance of nepotism?
 Should we disqualify the best candidates because they have a special relationship with someone making the decisions?
 Which is more important – getting the best person for the job or maintaining respect for the system’s integrity?